-- 1. No significant difference was found government aided between government primary school teachers student efficacy in their engagement, instructional strategies, classroom management dimensions and global score of Self-efficacy. - 2.
-Significant difference was found between the primary school teachers who attended and not attended inservice training programme in their efficacy in student engagement, instructional strategies, classroom management dimensions and over all self-efficacy.
-That is, the in-service training programme attended teachers
+- 1. No significant difference was found between government aided and government primary school teachers in their efficacy in student engagement, instructional strategies, classroom management dimensions and global score of Self-efficacy. - Significant difference was found between the primary school teachers who attended and not attended inservice training programme in their efficacy in student engagement, instructional strategies, classroom management dimensions and over all self-efficacy.
+That is, the in-service training programme attended teachers are better than counter part in their efficacy self-efficacy.

-- are better than counter part in their efficacy self-efficacy. - 3.
-Significant difference was found among the teachers of below 10 years, 10-20 years, and above 20 years teaching experience in their efficacy in student engagement, instructional strategies, classroom management dimensions and global score of self-efficacy.
-While comparing self-efficacy of below 10 years, 10-20 years and above 20 years teaching experience of primary school teachers, the teachers with above 20 years teaching experience (25.76) are better than below 10 years (22.72) and 10-20 years (25.00) teaching experience.
+3. Significant difference was found among the teachers of below 10 years, 10-20 years, and above 20 years teaching experience in their efficacy in student engagement, classroom instructional strategies, management dimensions and global While self-efficacy. of comparing self-efficacy of below 10 years, 10-20 years and above 20 years teaching experience of primary school teachers, the teachers with above 20 years teaching experience (25.76) are better than below 10 years (22.72) and 10-20 years (25.00) teaching experience.